karabayse/edabit/README.md

 * Alphabetize a string
 * Filter by digit length
 * Maximum total of array
 * Lexicographical rearrangements of a string
+* The full length of a Google